Nonlinear Classical Fields: Foundation

 In case ${U^2=1}$ the quantity ${-\partial_t\vec U}$ is usual mechanical acceleration with opposite sign.
 Hence the w-field forces contain inertial forces.
-In typical case the square of four velocity is not equal to unit.
+In typical case the square of fourvelocity is not equal to unit.
 The examples are: for scalar photons (these are electrostatic fields) ${U^2>0}$ , for longitudinal photons (these are magnetic fields) ${U^2<0}$.
-We may feel almost certainly that by physical meaning the w-field is bearer of inertial (typically virtual) forces and expect that these forces create barrier which do not permit the concentration of a field in point-like object with infinite self-energy as it is in standard theories of interactions via fields.
+We may feel almost certainly that by physical meaning the w-field is bearer of inertial (typically virtual) forces and expect that these forces create barrier which do not permit the concentration of a field to point-like object with infinite self-energy as it take place within standard theories for interaction of the particles via fields.
+In my opinion, all infinities of field theories has emerged from or self-interaction of the field or because of absence any interaction.
+For this reason below the self-interaction parts of the lagrangian will be discarded, instead the interaction of the field with own shadow field, that we call w-field, is regarding; faster of all few fields have common w-field by means of which they interact.

 Internal contradictions of classical field theory are sufficient for introducing of new essence.
 If we do not wish to do this then w-field may be regarded as representation, of course incomplete, of week forces in area of classical physics.
-For simplest approach, used in facto, the four velocity of a field is an external parameter.
+For simplest approach, used not only in classical physics, the fourvelocity of the field is an external parameter.

 If take into account the existence of w-field then it is not hard to build the lagrangian of fields (in other terminology - the Lagrange density of fields).